rolandyuwy/tp/docs/UserGuide.md

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

 ## 4.3.
 Viewing Commands
-The commands in this section can used to show different food items.
+The commands in this section can used to list different types of food items.

 ## 4.3.1.
 Listing all food items